How to Dye Easter Eggs Naturally (Using Food Ingredients As Natural Dyes)

 Rubber bands are an easy way to add random stripes to your Easter eggs.
 Just wrap rubber bands around your eggs, then dye as usual.
 Once the eggs are dry, remove the rubber bands to reveal your unique Easter egg designs.

 For more Easter egg design ideas, be sure to check out my Easter board on Pinterest as well as my Easter craft for making DIY feather Easter eggs.
-Or learn how to make glitter Easter egg bath bombs for a non-food Easter basket treat.
+Or explore these Easter egg decorating ideas.
+You can also learn how to make glitter Easter egg bath bombs for a non-food Easter basket treat.